tpgit/UnOfficialLeptDocs/_sources/leptonica/README.txt

   Decompression is supported by the rasterizers in `PS` and `PDF`, for level 2 and above.
 It has a progressive mode that compresses about 10% better than standard, but is considerably slower to decompress.
-See `jpegio.c`.
+See :doxyfile:`jpegio.c`.

 + `PNG` is the standard method for lossless compression of binary, grayscale and color images.
 It is supported natively in all browsers, and uses a good open source compression library (`zlib`).
 It is superior in almost every respect to `GIF` (which, until recently, contained proprietary LZW compression).
-See `pngio.c`.
+See :doxyfile:`pngio.c`.

 + `TIFF` is a common interchange format, which supports different depths, colormaps, etc., and also has a relatively good and widely used binary compression format (CCITT Group 4).
 Decompression of G4 is supported by rasterizers in `PS` and `PDF`, level 2 and above.
 G4 compresses better than `PNG` for most text and line art images, but it does quite poorly for halftones.
 It has good and stable support by Leffler's open source library, which is clean and small.  `TIFF` also supports multipage images through a directory structure.
-See `tiffio.c`.
+See :doxyfile:`tiffio.c`.

 + `BMP` has (until recently) had no compression.
 It is a simple format with colormaps that requires no external libraries.
 It is commonly used because it is a Microsoft standard, but has little besides simplicity to recommend it.
-See `bmpio.c`.
+See :doxyfile:`bmpio.c`.

 + `PNM` is a very simple, old format that still has surprisingly wide use in the image processing community.
 It does not support compression or colormaps, but it does support binary, grayscale and rgb images.
 Like `BMP`, the implementation is simple and requires no external libraries.
-See `pnmio.c`.
+See :doxyfile:`pnmio.c`.

 + `GIF` is still widely used in the world.
 With the expiration of the LZW patent, it is practical to add support for `GIF` files.
   The open source `GIF` library is relatively incomplete and unsupported (because of the Sperry-Rand-Burroughs-Univac patent history).
-See `gifio.c`.
+See :doxyfile:`gifio.c`.

 + `WEBP <http://code.google.com/speed/webp/>`_ is a new wavelent encoding method derived from `libvpx